 Scroll through the results to find the show or movie you want to watch.
 If you’re looking for a show, you can browse individual seasons and see which services offer them.

 Apparently Doctor Who is not on Netflix anymore, which is disappointing.
 How do I know that?
 Because if the show were on Netflix, Roku would tell us.
-Here’s what that looks like:
+Here’s what this menu looks like for a more widely-available show, Parks and Recreation:

 In this case, we have no end of streaming options.
-Parks and Recreation is seemingly on every streaming service under the sun.
-Scrolling through the list I see that this show is available to stream on Netflix, Seeso, Hulu, and Amazon Prime, and episodes are for sale individually on a few other services.
+Scrolling through the list, I see that this show is available to stream on Netflix, Seeso, Hulu, and Amazon Prime, and episodes are for sale individually on a few other services.
 Spoiled for choice!

 Search for Movies or Shows on Your Phone